One Battle After Another: Critical response

-The performances of the cast were highly praised.
-Owen Gleiberman of Variety wrote "Anderson knows that the quality that liberates DiCaprio is comedy.
+The performances of the cast were also highly praised.
+(Note: Attributed to multiple references:) Gleiberman also added that "Anderson knows that the quality that liberates DiCaprio is comedy.
 By having him play Bob as a dissolute stoner addict, discombobulated by his loss of faith, he humanizes DiCaprio and coaxes a great performance out of him."
-Tallerico of RogerEbert.com felt DiCaprio gives a "carefully modulated" performance, but he nevertheless singled out Sean Penn's performance as "his best work in years", stating he "flexes his muscles, grits his teeth, and growls his lines, but somehow threads the needle between truth and caricature".
-David Sims of The Atlantic opined: "Penn, giving a brilliant performance of cold villainy that could win him a third Oscar, is unafraid of lancing the inherent goofiness of a fascist.
+Tallerico of RogerEbert.com felt DiCaprio gives a "carefully modulated" performance, but he nevertheless singled out Sean Penn's performance as "his best work in years", writing he "flexes his muscles, grits his teeth, and growls his lines, but somehow threads the needle between truth and caricature".
+David Sims of The Atlantic opined, "Penn, giving a brilliant performance of cold villainy that could win him a third Oscar, is unafraid of lancing the inherent goofiness of a fascist.
 DiCaprio plays Bob as a sweetheart rather than a buffoon; he's a tired, strung-out antihero made weary not by his yearslong efforts to fight back but by the relentlessness of the world."
 David Ehrlich of IndieWire praised "magnetically self-possessed newcomer/instant movie star Chase Infiniti, whose performance inspires a strange kind of secondhand pride".
-He also singled out the performances of Taylor and Penn, calling the former "eruptive (...) steaming with revolutionary zeal" and the latter "career-best".
+He also singled out the performances of Penn and Taylor, calling the latter "eruptive [...] steaming with revolutionary zeal" and the former "career-best".
+Deadline Hollywoods Pete Hammond called Penn's performance "a riot to watch" while considering the performance of Taylor as "dazzling" and "unforgettable".

-William Bibbiani of TheWrap was less enthusiastic, describing the plot as scattershot, unfocused, overly long, and the film's themes as shallow, writing: "[Anderson] is more interested in taking cheap potshots at the film's real-world analogues than actually exploring them."
-Kyle Smith of The Wall Street Journal similarly noted the film is "big and brash.
+William Bibbiani of TheWrap was less enthusiastic, describing the plot as scattershot, unfocused, overly long, and the film's themes as shallow, writing that Anderson was "more interested in taking cheap potshots at the film's real-world analogues than actually exploring them".
+The Wall Street Journals Kyle Smith similarly noted the film is "big and brash.
 Rangy in tone, style and theme, it has so much going on that a single viewing hardly seems sufficient to absorb it all.
-Whether it's a masterpiece or a hodgepodge will be a matter of some discussion; the reach is evident but the grasp is a little shaky."
-Right-wing commentators have criticized One Battle After Another for its sympathetic portrayal of antifascist revolutionaries, especially in the wake of the assassination of Charlie Kirk and the 2025 Dallas ICE facility shooting, both of which happened after production on the film was completed.
+Whether it's a masterpiece or a hodgepodge will be a matter of some discussion; the reach is evident but the grasp is a little shaky".
+Israeli media-critic Liel Leibovitz of The Free Press described the film as "irredeemable" and "just another sign that Hollywood has once again driven itself to total moral, artistic, and creative ruin".